TheJackOfTrades/Python/README.md

 ### Beginner Level

 1. Number guessing game
-    - Develop a number guessing game where the user selects a range of integers (A to B).
-The system will randomly select an integer within this range, and the user must guess the number in the least amount of attempts.
+    - Develop a number guessing game where the user selects a range of integers between which the system will randomly select an integer.
+The system will then calculate the maximum amount of guesses required to guarantee a correct answer and then the user must guess the number in the least amount of attempts.
 2. Word guessing game
-    - Develop a word guessing game where the user tries to guess a randomly chosen word by suggesting letters within a limited number of attempts.
+    - Develop a word guessing game where the user must guess a randomly chosen word from a pre-determined list by suggesting letters.
+The user will have a limited number of attempts to correctly guess the word.